(Disclosure: Some of the links below may be affiliate links)

 - Give as most information as you can about the item.

 The most difficult thing to set is the price.
 I generally always look for similar auctions to see how much they usually go for.
 I generally set a low price for the auction.
 And a bit more than what I would think for the instance price.
-You don’t have to use instant price of course.
+You do not have to set an instant price of course.
 But some buyers much prefer an instant buyout.

-You don’t have to use auctions of course.
+You do not have to use auctions of course.
 You can simply set a definite price and see if it will sell.
-I like auctions, a bit for the thrill of it 😉 I got several cases where auctions got several times higher than I would have thought.
+I like auctions, a bit for the thrill of it!
+I got several cases where auctions got several times higher than I would have thought.
 But I also had cases when the start price did not move at all and I ended up selling below market price.

-Something very important to not forget.
-When you set an auction with a low base price.
-You should be ready to sell for this low base price.
+There is something very important to not forget.
+When you set an auction with a low base price, you should be ready to sell for this low base price.
 I had a few items that sold for 1 CHF.
 Probably, I should have set the base price lower.

 I always set the maximum duration for auctions, 10 days.
 Sometimes the item did not sell in 10 days.
-If this is the case, I put it back for sell for 10 more days.
-This means I’ll pay 0.15 CHF again.
+If this is the case, I put it back to sell for 10 more days.
 For this second auction, sometimes I set the price lower.
 It could simply be that you are competing with too many people.
 And it will sell one week later.
-If it still didn’t sell in 20 days, I put it for sale on Anibis.
-I don’t want to use more money for the sale, so I use a free advertisement.
-Even if you set the price to 10 CHF, some people will still try to lowball.
-It’s up to you to decide what to do 😉
+If it still did not sell in 20 days, I put it for sale on Anibis.
+I do not want to use more money for the sale, so I use a free advertisement website.
+Even if you set the price to 10 CHF, some people will still try to lowball you.
+It is up to you to decide what to do!

 This is it for my strategy for online selling things.
-This month I sold for about 300 CHF of computer stuff online.
+In my best month, I sold for about 300 CHF of computer stuff online.
 And I still have a lot of items waiting to be sold.
 It takes some time to prepare a good offer online if you want to do it right.
-But I think it’s worth it.
-It saves you a lot of room and gives you some side hustle money 😉
+But I think it is worth it.
+It saves you a lot of room and gives you some side hustle money!

-Enough about me!
+What about you?
 What do you sell online?
 How do you sell it?